 If you would like to secure the current admission fee for regular participants in case you are not accepted into Work Exchange program, you can do so by setting up a payment plan or paying in full now.
 Later if you are selected as a volunteer, we will refund you the excess amount.

 Why is the Woodstock Fruit Festival scheduled so late in the summer making it difficult for the college students to attend?

 Unfortunately we can’t do it earlier in the summer because all the campgrounds are running kids summer programs and are not available for group rentals.
 The only time we can rent them is after the kids go back home which unfortunately is always just when the university classes start.
 We realize it's a huge problem for college students, but we have no other choice at the moment but to hold it at the end of August each year.
-For the 2013 Festival we have been able to move up the dates a bit to make it more accessible for students.

 We are all gathering together in the hopes and dreams of eating a fruit based diet at the highest level possible.
 Having this time together without any other food distractions is very important to respect.